xavdid/universal-test-runner/README.md

 [universal-test-runner]: no matching test handler.
 To add a new one, please file an issue: https://github.com/xavdid/universal-test-runner/issues
 ```

+### Clearing the Terminal

+To clear the terminal and scrollback buffer before running the test command, set `UTR_CLEAR_PRE_RUN` in the environment.

+This functionality has been tested on iTerm2, `Terminal.app`, and Kitty.
+Please open an issue if it doesn't work on your terminal.

 ## Supported Languages

 This list describes how each language behaves (but not the order in which languages are matched; use the [debugger](#debugging) for that).